-Penelis Consulting Engineers are part of the design Team for the New Komotini General Hospital and the Thessaloniki Pediatrics Hospital by the Stavros Niarchos Foundation and internationally renowned architect Renzo Piano.
+Penelis Consulting Engineers are part of the design Team for the New Komotini General Hospital the Thessaloniki Pediatrics Hospital and the New Sparti General Hospital by the Stavros Niarchos Foundation and internationally renowned architect Renzo Piano.

 For patients in the hospital, there are many factors, some more and others less obvious, that contribute to their health outcomes.
 Care from competent and caring medical professionals using effective equipment is essential.
 However, a number of environmental factors, often overlooked, can be vitally important too: the location of a hospital, its setting, the configuration of its public spaces, the design of the operating and patient rooms.This was evident thousands of years ago in ancient Greece, where “Asclepieions” served as the healing centers of antiquity.
 Built in lush landscapes with idyllic views, the Asclepieions served as places of worship and holistic healing.“Inspired by the Asclepeions and the importance attached to the environment for treating a patient,” the architect said, “the aim is to create the most beautiful environment possible for medical and nursing staff as well as for patients.
 Instead of the word ‘beautiful,’ allow me to use here the ancient Greek term ‘kalos kagathos’ (beautiful and good), as it best reflects the philosophy of designing an ideal space for healing and recovery, and not just one of high aesthetic value.”